How to Extract EPUB to HTML with GroupDocs.Parser for Java

 Convert EPUB to HTML with GroupDocs.Parser

-The following steps show how to extract the text as HTML while preserving the original structure.
+Below is the high‑level workflow for extracting EPUB content as HTML while preserving the original structure.

 Step 1: Define the Path to Your EPUB Document